janezd/trubar/docs/command-line.md

 : Gives a pattern that the file path must include to be considered.
 The pattern is checked against the entire path; e.g. `-p rm/pi` would match the path `farm/pigs.py:`.

 `-r <removed-translations>`, `--removed <removed-translations>` : The name of the file for messages that were present in the messages file but no longer needed.
+If omitted, removed translations, if any, are saved to file `removed-from-<messages>`, where message is the name of the message file.
+If the file already exists `(<n>)` is appended to the name.

 `-n`, `--dry-run`: Run, but do not change the output file.
 The file with removed messages is still written.